vervallsweg/cast-web-api/README.md

 ## Furher information
 [thibauts](https://github.com/thibauts "thibauts profile") wrote a great [protocol description](https://github.com/thibauts/node-castv2#protocol-description "protocol description").
 I can only highly recommend reading it.

+If you read the first sentences of this file it goes without saying that you **should not** run this API on the internet.
+Run it behind a firewall only in your local network!

+If you find a bug or typo, feel free to contact me, open an issue, fork it, fix it yourself and open a pull request, you name it.